 It’s my last post for The Pretty Blog and what better way to say “ciao” than by paying homage to our moms?
 I’ve worked on many mothers-of-the-bride and they always seem to sit in my chair and ask “can you do anything with this face?”

 The answer is always undoubtedly YES!
 I love moms!
 They’re always there when we need them and even when we’re moody and emotional, they keep coming back for more.
 I love pampering the moms and making them feel special on the wedding day, but I also make sure to use waterproof everything!
-Some makeup artists get a bit nervous working on more mature faces, but there are a few tricks (just like any makeup application) which will help create a flawless and naturally beautiful face.
+Some make-up artists get a bit nervous working on more mature faces, but there are a few tricks (just like any make-up application) that will help create a flawless and naturally beautiful face.

-2. Don’t smile while applying blush otherwise it will settle into your crinkles.
+2. Don’t smile while applying blush otherwise it will settle into your wrinkles.
 Rather gently apply blush using circular motions on the apple of the cheeks, sweeping up the cheek bone.

 3. Remember that powder has an aging effect.
-It settles into lines and wrinkles and emphasizes them.
+It settles into lines and wrinkles and emphasises them.
 To eliminate shine, gently press (don’t brush) powder onto those areas and try avoid powdering the “lined” areas as much as possible.
-The inner corners of the eyes and just underneath, the sides of the nose and ever so slightly onto the cheeks, around the nostrils and onto the chin…those are generally the safe areas to powder.
+The inner corners of the eyes and just underneath, the sides of the nose and ever so slightly onto the cheeks, around the nostrils and onto the chin … those are generally the safe areas to powder.

-4. Hooded eyes may be a little difficult, but have a squiz at this video..it’s super helpful and illustrates the technique nicely.
+4. Hooded eyes may be a little difficult, but have a look at this video; it’s super helpful and illustrates the technique nicely.